fentybit/NoteToSelf/README.md

 <p>Note to Self was completed in a week timeframe from implementing JavaScript, Python, SQL and Bootstrap library.
 Future cycle of product development as follows:</p>

 - [x] Edit.
-User can only create, read and delete.
-Ideally, we would like edit functionality.
+User can only create and read.
+Ideally, we would like edit and delete functionality.
 - [x] Quick Find tab.
-Over the time, the user will have many tasks, and it gets troublesome when the user needs to immediately access a specific task entry.
+Over the time, user will have many tasks, and it gets troublesome when the user needs to immediately access a specific task entry.
 A search bar to quickly type event title and access the journal entry would be useful.
 - [x] Current task entry allows priority, title and description attributes.
 Each entry should have more functionality for the user, such as weather, scheduling, sharing capability, image upload and so on.
 - [x] Create a toggle track for dark mode. 😎

 ## Stack